eziotamburini/ef-themes-vscode-fixed/README.md

 ## ❤️ Credits & Acknowledgment

-This project builds upon the meticulous work of two creators:
+This project builds upon the work of two creators:

-- The original VSCode port by a passionate contributor ([GitHub link](https://github.com/anhsirk0/ef-themes-vscode)) 🌐
+- The original VSCode port by ([GitHub link](https://github.com/anhsirk0/ef-themes-vscode)) 🌐
-- The Emacs Ef-Themes by a renowned theme designer and philosopher ([Ef-Themes website](https://protesilaos.com/emacs/ef-themes/)) 🎨🧠
+- The Emacs Ef-Themes by ([Ef-Themes website](https://protesilaos.com/emacs/ef-themes/)) 🎨🧠

-While this version offers fixes and improvements, the spirit and beauty of the Ef-Themes come directly from their work.
+While this version offers fixes and improvements, the spirit and beauty of these themes come directly from their work.

 ---